Publishing from Notion

 Performance notes

 Notion's public API is rate-limited per page.
-Linkfor uses a stale-while-revalidate cache layer (Redis SWR with a 30-second fresh window) so a single page-view burst doesn't hammer Notion.
-A page that gets, say, 10k requests an hour against Linkfor maps to ~120 actual Notion fetches an hour — well below any rate-limit threshold.
+Linkfor uses a stale-while-revalidate cache layer (Redis SWR, fresh for 10 min / stale up to 60 min) so a single page-view burst doesn't hammer Notion.
+A page that gets, say, 10k requests an hour against Linkfor maps to approximately 6 actual Notion fetches an hour — well below any rate-limit threshold.

 Add a screenshot of the route editor with a validated Notion page (title preview, page-icon thumbnail).